Building a Cooperative Future – One Community Weekly Progress Update #598

 Recipes, Building a Cooperative Future, One Community Weekly Progress Update #598, Tools and Equipment master page, Open Source Construction, non-powered tools, soil thermometer, design document integration, image resizing, link visibility, web design update, duplicates excluded, Highest Good Food Tools.

 Chris Blair (GIS Technician/Horticulturist) continued working with GIS data as part of One Community’s Permaculture Design that includes the location of the Duplicable City Center.
 He continued learning how to use QGIS, an open-source GIS software, with the goal of recreating all his previous work from proprietary software to improve future access to the data.
 While learning the software, he created raster images representing slope, hill shade, and solar aspects similar to his previous work in ArcGIS Pro.
-He also edited some of the GIS content to be published on the permaculture design webpage.
+Chris also edited some of the GIS content to be published on the permaculture design webpage.
 The Duplicable City Center is a key element of One Community’s open-source framework for building a cooperative future.
 See the following pictures for examples of this work.

 Permaculture, Building a Cooperative Future, One Community Weekly Progress Update #598, GIS data, Permaculture Design, QGIS software, open-source GIS, raster images, slope analysis, hill shade, solar aspect mapping, ArcGIS Pro, permaculture design webpage.